samuel-s-marques/thisbotdoesnotexist/readme.md

 ## Description

-thisbotdoesnotexist is a unique project that combines advanced image generation, procedural attribute creation, and AI-powered chat capabilities to create and interact with unique, non-existent individuals.
+thisbotdoesnotexist is a unique project that combines advanced image generation, procedural attribute creation, and AI-powered chat capabilities to create and interact with unique, non-existent individuals, and each new session creates a completely different character to interact with.
 It mimics the concept of the 'thispersondoesnotexist.com' website but with a more immersive and comprehensive twist.

 Here's a [video](https://www.youtube.com/watch?v=-PeW9WDgzZ4) of the project working.